 Overview.
-In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the NEOs generally consists of annual awards of equity compensation that are typically subject to a multi-year vesting schedule.
-We believe that equity compensation is a very effective tool to align the interests of our NEOs, who have significant responsibility for driving our success, with the interests of our stockholders.
-In 2015, we expanded our equity program to include restricted stock units in addition to stock options as a way to expand the life of our reserve share pool and reduce the incremental rate of shareholder dilution.
-The 2015 equity awards included a mix of approximately 75% of equity award value in the form of restricted stock units (RSUs) and 25% of equity award value in the form of stock options, in each case with 50% of each equity award being subject to a rigorous and objective performance-based vesting condition as well as a time-based vesting requirement.
+In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the NEOs generally consists of annual awards of equity compensation that are subject to a multi-year vesting schedule.
+We believe that equity compensation is a very effective tool to align the interests of our NEOs with the interests of our stockholders.
+Consistent with the 2017 program, the 2018 annual equity awards included a mix of approximately 50% in the form of stock options and 50% in the form of RSUs, except that the RSUs are determined by treating each RSU as the equivalent of two stock options.
+This ratio converts stock options to RSUs using a slight discount to the stock option fair value disclosed in the Summary Compensation Table - Fiscal 2016-2018 to recognize that RSUs have less performance risk than stock options.
+Fifty percent of the 2018 annual stock option and RSU grants are subject to performance-based vesting conditions as well as a time-based vesting requirement.
+Annual stock options vest monthly over four years and annual RSUs vest quarterly over three years.

 Performance-Based Equity Compensation Program.
 In 2012, we established a performance-based equity program for our executive officers.
-Under this program, 50% of the annual merit equity awards granted to our executive officers each year have been made in the form of performance-based equity awards that vest based on time-based vesting schedules plus a separate independent performance condition that must also be achieved.
-The performance condition will be met only if, within five years from the grant date, the Company or one of its collaboration partners files an NDA or biologics license application with the FDA (or the equivalent new drug registration with the EMA) for any "Proprietary Company Program" which includes any drug candidate that is wholly-owned by the Company (e.g., NKTR-102, NKTR-181, or NKTR-214) or where the Company is entitled to an average royalty interest equal to or greater than 7.5% of net sales.
-In setting this performance hurdle, the organization and compensation committee believed it would be challenging to achieve and, if achieved, would help create long-term stockholder value.
+Under this program, 50% of the annual equity awards granted to our executive officers each year have been made in the form of performance-based equity awards that vest based on time-based vesting schedules plus a separate independent performance condition that must also be achieved within five years of grant.
+The performance criteria for 2018 is the Company's achievement of each of the following objectives: (1) first patient dosed in at least four (4) registrational trials for NKTR-214 run by Nektar combined with one or more anticancer agents; and (2) the filing and acceptance of two (2) IND applications with the FDA for drug candidates wholly-owned by the Company.
+For the purposes of the award, a "registrational trial" means any clinical study with predefined end points reasonably designed to achieve accelerated or full approval of NKTR-214.
+In setting this performance hurdle, the Organization and Compensation Committee believed it would be challenging to achieve and, if achieved, would help create long-term stockholder value.
 We believe that the advancement of the late stage drug candidate pipeline is a critical catalyst to stockholder value creation.
-As such, the performance condition for our 2015 performance-based stock option and restricted stock unit awards is also based on a future regulatory approval filing with the FDA or EMA for a Proprietary Company Program.